sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 \end{bmatrix}.
 ```

-This KKT system represents the first-order optimality conditions of the Gauss--Newton quadratic approximation.
+This KKT system represents the first-order optimality conditions of the Gauss Newton quadratic approximation.
 The matrices $H_k$ come from the local least-squares curvature, the vectors $g_k$ are local gradient terms, and the vectors $c_k$ represent linearized shooting-defect residuals.

 The block coupling matrix at each shooting interval is determined by the linearized dynamics: